saveourtool/diktat/info/guide/guide-chapter-3.md

 <!-- =============================================================================== -->
 ### <a name="c3.4"></a> 3.4 Empty blocks

-### <a name="s3.4.1"></a> Recommendation 3.4.1: Avoid empty blocks, and ensure braces start on a new line.
+Avoid empty blocks, and ensure braces start on a new line.
 An empty code block can be closed immediately on the same line and the next line.
 However, a newline is recommended between opening and closing braces `{}` (see the examples below.)

 Generally, empty code blocks are prohibited; using them is considered a bad practice (especially for catch block).
 They are only appropriate for overridden functions when the base class's functionality is not needed in the class-inheritor.